Home » Garden » Christmas Amaryllis Care: What You Need to Know

 They are really easy to care for and produce big, gorgeous flower stalks indoors in about 6-10 weeks after planting.

 And if you order new bulbs in late summer or early fall, a dormant bulb can be planted so it blooms for the holiday season.
+If you’ve never grown amaryllis before, they are really fun to grow.

-It is a must try!
+It is a must-try!

 Here is what you need to know to grow big, beautiful, and colorful Christmas amaryllis flowers.